IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 Since there are no specific vehicles on the ground that could make such a loud noise, **it must have been from the air.** **The sound likely came from an airplane.**

 Additionally, the name of the challenge is called "Sounds of freedom!"
-It sounds like this park is located in the vicinity of an air flight path, likely to be from the Republic of Singapore Air Force.
+It sounds like this park is located in the vicinity of an air flight path, likely to be from the **Republic of Singapore Air Force**.
 This indicates a **high likelihood of the presence of a nearby air base or airport.**

 **This is an especially important clue, because it essentially rules out all other water bodies in Singapore that are not near any air bases.**